>> August 03, 2011

-Scientific research indicates that advantage (and disadvantage, too) of every 0.2m/s of wind is 0.01 second.
-It means a 0.5m/s of tailwind would help you to run faster by approximately 0.025s, whereas a headwind -0.5m/s would cost your time by 0.025 (same amount with tailwinds).
+Scientific research indicated that advantage (and disadvantage) of every 0.2m/s of wind is about 0.01 second.
+It means a 0.5m/s of tailwind would help athletes to run faster by approximately 0.025s, whereas a headwind -0.5m/s would cost the athletes' time by 0.025 (same amount with tailwinds).

 +1.0wind = 0.05s

 In women's 100m, higher advantage and also disadvantage were found with the same amount of winds.
 Perhaps, bodyweight factors contribute to the finding.

 --> Tailwind: +1.0 = 0.07s ,+2.0 = 0.12s.